UCB-stat-159-s23/hw04-group17/_sources/contribution_statement.md

 Didi Duan: completed all tasks in this part.

 ### Makefile
+Helen Tan: completed all tasks in this part.

 ###  GitHub repository
 Didi Duan: Created the binder link and add to README file; Add basic description to the README file.